Kinetic coefficients of two-dimensional electrons with strong Zeeman splitting: 5. Results of calculation of relaxation rates

-Note that the relaxation rate of the first harmonic of the distribution function due to intraband collisions is zero.
-This follows simply from the law of conservation of momentum for any interaction matrix element $U(P)$.
-Figure 4 shows that the total relaxation rates of the first and second harmonics due to electron collisions in different subbands are comparable.
-The relaxation rate of the second harmonic due to intraband collisions is relatively small in the screened Coulomb potential model used compared to other relaxation rates, since all particles within a single subband have the same spin and therefore cannot end up at the same point.
-In other words, the latter relaxation rates are non-zero only due to the "non-pointlike" nature of the interaction.
+The relaxation rate of the second harmonic due to the intra-band collisions,~$\beta_{ii}^{(2)}$, is relatively small as compared to the inter-subband rates,~$\alpha_{ii}^{(2)}$, [compare Figs.~4($c$) and~4($d$)].
+This originates from the fact that all particles within a single subband have the same spin, thus the space component of the wave function of two colliding electrons is antisymmetric [see Eq.~(\ref{intra-states})], leading to a strong suppression of scattering processes within one subband (two colliding electrons ``cannot end up at the same point'').
+In other words, the latter relaxation rates,~$\beta_{ii}^{(2)}$, are non-zero only due to the ``non-point-like'' nature of the interaction via the screened Coulomb potential.

+The following parameters, corresponding to high-quality GaAs quantum wells examined in Ref.~\cite{dai2011response}, were used for calculation: $m=0.067 m_0$, $\kappa=13 $, $|g|=0.44$ (the effective mass, the dielectric constant, and the electron $g$-factor in GaAs), $T=0.3~K$ and $n=3\cdot10^{11}cm^{-1}$ (the typical temperature and electron density of 2D electrons in experiment~\cite{dai2011response}).
+We have checked that the general behavior of the dependencies of the relaxation rates on~$B_x$ (the shape of the dependencies on magnetic field) remains qualitatively similar when the parameters of the system are changed.

-For some values of the dimensionless magnetic field parameter (not too close to zero and not too close to unity), $b=\mu B/ \varepsilon^F \sim 1$, and in the limit $r_s <<1,~~r_s\ll|1\pm b|$, analytical expressions for the relaxation rates can be obtained.
-This case corresponds to a two-component system with very different densities of the two components, each of which is not too small compared to the other.
-Cutting the logarithmic divergences, we find:
+For the values of the dimensionless magnetic field parameter, $b=\mu B/ \varepsilon^F_0 \sim 1$, not too close to zero and to unity, and in the limit $r_s \ll1,~~r_s\ll|1\pm b|$, analytical expressions for the relaxation rates can be obtained.
+This case corresponds to a two-component system with the subbands having substantially different electron densities, each of which is not too small compared to the other.
+Cutting the logarithmic divergences in Eqs.~(\ref{alf_res__11}), (\ref{alpha_11__2}), and~(\ref{beta_ii__2}), we find:

-Note that for typical GaAs/AlGaAs quantum well samples, studied in [\cite{dai2011response} and other works], the densities are such that $r_s\sim 1$, that is, the limiting case $r_s << 1$ is not realized.
+We remind that for typical GaAs/AlGaAs quantum well samples, studied in experiment~\cite{dai2011response} and others, the densities are such that $r_s\sim 1$, while the limit $r_s \ll 1$ is supposes when we use the screened potential~(\ref{U}), that is the 2D electron system in real samples lie on the border of applicability of the developed theory.